My Forking Life

 Close up of a prepared steamed cheeseburger with all of the toppings.

-I’ve been loving on my steamer, and what I love most is that you can use it for much more things than steaming vegetables.
+I've been loving my steamer, and what I love most is that you can use it for many more things than steaming vegetables.

-You’ll be surprised how many things you can steam, and still maintain delicious flavor!
-My steamed lobster tails for instance are delicious and perfectly cooked.
+You'll be surprised how many things you can steam, and still maintain delicious flavor!
+My steamed lobster tails, for instance, are tasty and perfectly cooked.

 A prepared steamed cheeseburger cut in half.